Destinations, Food, Massachusetts, Restaurant Roundups and Reviews, Travel, USA

 Well, we didn’t get into Neptune Oyster.

-The Boston restaurant is well-known both for its seafood and incredibly long lines (just Google it – you’ll read about both just in the page summaries).
-We arrived around 2:30 p.m., hungry for a late lunch, and I weaseled my way inside to inquire about getting a table for two.
+The Boston restaurant is well-known both for its seafood and its incredibly long lines (just Google it – you’ll read about both just in the page summaries alone).
+Michael and I arrived around 2:30 p.m., hungry for a late lunch, and I weaseled my way inside to inquire about getting a table for two.
 I was told the wait would be around 4 1/2 – 5 hours.
-By the time we got in there, we would have thirty minutes to eat and scurry our way over to our dinner reservation.
+Translation: by the time we managed to be seated, we would only have thirty minutes to eat and hurry over to our dinner reservation.

-We did some frantic Googling – we did not plan for an alternative – and stumbled upon a relative newcomer to the Boston seafood scene, North Square Oyster.
+So we did what any hungry diner would do, and turned to Google, stumbling upon a relative newcomer to the Boston seafood scene, North Square Oyster.
 Up for just about anything, so long as it was a lobster roll, we made the quick stroll over.

-[Update: North Square Oyster has closed and since gone through several transformations.
-Today it lives on as Ciao Roma - at least, for now it does]
+[Update: North Square Oyster has closed and undergone several transformations.
+Today the space lives on as Ciao Roma]

 Exterior of the Paul Revere house